bitfield/script/CONTRIBUTING.md

 The reason for insisting on this up front is that it's much easier to design a feature the right way if you start with its usage in mind.
 It's all too easy to design something in the abstract, and then find later that when you try to use it in a program, the API is completely unsuitable.

-Another reason for having a use case is that it gives us a useful example program, which can be included with the library to show how the feature is used.
+A concrete use case also provides a helpful example program that can be included with the library to show how the feature is used.

 The final reason is that it's tempting to over-elaborate a design and add all sorts of bells and whistles that nobody actually wants.
 Simple APIs are best.
 If you think of an enhancement, but it's not needed for your use case, leave it out.
 Things can always be enhanced later if necessary.